eltonsilvamtm/eltonsilvamtm/README.md

 - 👋 Hi, I’m @eltonsilvamtm
 - 💼 Working as a Java Software Developer at Guidewire
 - 👀 I’m interested in anything related to ML, AI, and NLP
-- 🌱 I’m currently learning React.js and Node.js
+- 🌱 I’m currently learning Kubernetes, Terraform, Python, and Linux!
 - 💞️ I’m looking to collaborate on interesting projects involving NLP!
 - 📫 You can reach me at 2018322@student.cct.ie